What can businesses do about Scope 3 emissions?

 When you’ve taken action to reduce GHG emissions as much as possible, the logical next step is to mitigate the emissions that remain – your ‘residual emissions’.

-To achieve this, you’ll need the support of partners and suppliers who are involved in both your ‘upstream’ and ‘downstream’ activities.
-(Your first step would need to be to talk to those involved in all 15 of the areas listed above.)
+To achieve this, you’ll need the support of the partners and suppliers involved in both your ‘upstream’ and ‘downstream’ activities.
+(Your first step would be to talk to those involved in all 15 of the areas listed above.)

-- Engage with them on a strategic level, sharing expectations and setting clear expectations for the emissions reductions you need them to make.
+- Engage on a strategic level, setting and sharing clear expectations for the emissions reductions you need them to make.

-- Share your emissions reduction targets – and ensure those targets are adopted and met.
+- Ensure those targets are adopted and met.

 - Make working together to reduce emissions a contractual requirement for your future business relationships.
 It could even be one of your KPIs when identifying appropriate investments or leased assets.